blesseditsme/Java-SwingPongGame/README.md

 Try to hit the ball with your paddle to prevent it from crossing the screen's edges.
 Each time the ball passes your opponent's paddle and reaches the screen's edge, you earn a point.
 The game continues until one player reaches a predefined score limit.

-Controls:

-Player 1:
-To move Up use W key,
-To move Down use S key.

-Player 2:
-To move Up use UP arrow key,
-To move Down use DOWN arrow key.

 Game Rules: